 CA born, casino expert

-Planning a Las Vegas vacation for the first time can be challenging, more so for those who want to get the best experience possible.
+Planning a Las Vegas vacation for the first time can be challenging, especially for those who want to get the best experience possible.
 The city has something unique to offer each visitor, regardless of their budget.
-It doesn’t matter whether you’re the average Joe or a millionaire; everyone is bound to have a great time.
+Whether you’re the average Joe or a millionaire, everyone is bound to have a great time.
 Vegas is a city that never goes to sleep, making it important to come up with a detailed trip Las Vegas guide.

 We have prepared this traveling Las Vegas guide as a way of helping anyone looking to visit the city.
 It’s a no-nonsense guide that captures everything you need to know about proper planning.
-Included in this Las Vegas travel guide are tips on budgeting for the trip, the best time, and places to visit.
+This Las Vegas travel guide includes tips on budgeting for the trip, the best time, and places to visit.

 There’s a ton of information every person planning their first Las Vegas vacation ought to know if they’re to make the most of it.
 Below are our top tips on how to go about your trip to Las Vegas.

 The first thing you need to know before boarding a plane for your trip Las Vegas is that the city has two main areas: The Strip and Old Vegas/Downtown.